 University College Cork was established in 1845 and has been one of the country’s premier higher education centres.
 UCC was named the Irish University of the Year by The Sunday Times five times.
 The University is home to more than 21000 students and houses Ireland's first "plastic-free" café.

 - Postgraduate: €5,000 - €22,000

-One of the newly-formed Irish universities, Dublin City University, has become a top-rated destination for state-of-the-art academic excellence in just over four decades of its establishment.
+One of the newly formed Irish universities, Dublin City University, has become a top-rated destination for state-of-the-art academic excellence just four decades after its establishment.
 The university has five campuses in Dublin and was named Irish University of the Year (2004-2005) by the Sunday Times.